SirioApp/backed/README.md

 - investor settlement
 - treasury operation

-That separation is one of the main safety properties of the stack.
+That separation is one of the main structural properties of the stack.

 ## Stack